 - To get around easier, use Loca App — a ride-sharing app which is Laos’ version of Grab and Uber.

-- Many locals speak English, way better than in Luang Namtha at least so it was pretty easy to go and ask around.
+- Many locals speak English so it was pretty easy to go and ask around.

 - They have a lot of western food available but if you haven’t tried out Lao food yet, you should go for it!
 It’s affordable and delicious.

 - Dress modestly at temples, cover shoulders and knees as much as possible.

 And there’s a list of great things to do in Vientiane!
 Has it all changed your mind about the supposedly “dull” city?
 Book a trip to the beautiful capital now and try out the mellow atmosphere of Laos’ quite underrated gem.